Bombay Sapphire: Design connection

 The brand started a series of design collaborations.
 Their first step into the design world was a series of advertisements featuring work from currently popular designers.
-Their works, varying from martini glasses to tiles and cloth patterns, are labelled as “Inspired by Bombay Sapphire”.
-The campaign featured designers such as Marcel Wanders, Yves Behar, Karim Rashid, Ulla Darni, and Dror Benshetrit and performance artist Jurgen Hahn.
+Their works, varying from martini glasses to tiles and cloth patterns, are labelled as "Inspired by Bombay Sapphire".
+The campaign featured designers such as Marcel Wanders, Yves Béhar, Karim Rashid, Ulla Darni, and Dror Benshetrit and performance artist Jurgen Hahn.

 From the success of this campaign, the company began a series of events and sponsored locations.
-The best known is the Bombay Sapphire Designer Glass Competition, held each year, where design students worldwide can participate by designing their own “inspired” martini cocktail glass.
-The finalists (one from each participating country) are then invited to the yearly Salone del Mobile, an international design fair in Milano, where the winner is chosen.
+The best known is the Bombay Sapphire Designer Glass Competition, held each year, where design students worldwide can participate by designing their own "inspired" martini cocktail glass.
+The finalists (one from each participating country) are then invited to the yearly Salone del Mobile, an international design fair in Milan, where the winner is chosen.

 Bombay Sapphire also endorses glass artists and designers with the Bombay Sapphire Prize, which is awarded yearly to an outstanding design featuring glass.
 Bombay Sapphire also showcases the designers' work in the Bombay Sapphire endorsed blue room, a design exhibition touring the world each year.

-From 2008 the Bombay Sapphire Designer Glass Competition final will be held at 100% Design in London, UK, and the Bombay Sapphire Prize will take place in Milan at the Salone Del Mobile.
+From 2008 the Bombay Sapphire Designer Glass Competition final will be held at 100% Design in London, and the Bombay Sapphire Prize will take place in Milan at the Salone del Mobile.

 Evaluation

-Bombay Sapphire has been reviewed by several outside spirit ratings organizations to various degrees of success.
+Bombay Sapphire has been reviewed by several outside spirits ratings organisations to various degrees of success.
 Recently, it was awarded a score of 92 (on a 100-point scale) from the Beverage Testing Institute.
 Ratings aggregator Proof66.com categorizes the Sapphire as a Tier 2 spirit, indicating highly favourable "expert" reviews.